levkk/rwf/docs/docs/views/templates/functions/index.md

 ### `null`

-Return true if the value is null, false if not.
+Returns true if the value is null, false if not.

 ```erb
 <h1>